Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions: The Beta Functions and Infrared Consistency

+We compute the 1-loop beta functions of the $F^4$ and $CF^2$ operators along the lines presented in section \ref{eq:beta_computation}.
+For a massless spin-1 particle, the corresponding heat kernel coefficients are given by $a_i^{(1)}=a_i^{(V)}-2 a_i^{(0)}$.
+At zero mass, the only beta functions of the $F^4$ operators appear for $d=4$, $6$ and $8$.
+They are given in Tabs.\,\ref{tab:beta_zeromass_Alpha},~\ref{tab:beta_zeromass_Beta},~\ref{tab:beta_zeromass_Gamma}.

-In $d=4$, an additional contribution comes from graviton loops that contribute to the $R^2$ operators.
-This is the $d=4$ conformal anomaly (see e.g. \cite{birrell1984quantum}).
-Following section \ref{se:EMEFT}, in the Einstein-Maxwell EFT, these loops of gravitons contribute to the RG flow of the $F^4$ operators via diagrams such as \be \nn \ee The corresponding contribution to the $b_4$ coefficient is
+In $d=4$, graviton and photon loops produce an additional contribution to the $R^2$ operators.
+Note these are the loops that cause the $d=4$ conformal anomaly in the IR EFT (see e.g. \cite{birrell1984quantum, Vassilevich:2003xt}).
+Following section \ref{se:EMEFT}, in the Einstein-Maxwell EFT, these loops of gravitons and photons contribute to the renormalization flow of the $F^4$ operators via diagrams such as \be \nn \ee The corresponding graviton contribution to the $b_4$ coefficient is